 By 2004, the world had changed.
 Most people were now eating almost 6 times per day.
 It is almost considered child abuse to deprive your child of a mid-morning snack or after-school snack.
 If they play soccer, it somehow became necessary to give them juice and cookies between the halves.
 We run around chasing our kids to eat cookies and drink juice, and then wonder why we have a childhood obesity crisis.

 How frequently do we eat?

 More recently Satchin Panda did an interesting study on current eating habits which was tracked via a smartphone app.
 The 10% of people who ate the least frequently, ate 3.3 times per day.
 That is, 90% of people ate more than 3.3 times per day.
 The top 10% of people ate an astounding 10 times per day.
-Essentially, we started eating as soon as we got up, and didn’t stop until we went to bed.
+Essentially, they started eating as soon as they got up, and didn’t stop until they went to bed.

 The median daily intake duration (the amount of time people spent eating) was 14.75 hours per day.
 That is, if you started eating breakfast at 8 am, you didn’t, on average, stop eating until 10:45!
 Practically the only time people stopped eating was while sleeping.
 This contrasts with a 1970’s era style of eating at 8 am breakfast and dinner at 6:00, giving a rough eating duration of only 10 hours.
 The ‘feedogram’ shows no let up in eating until after 11pm.
 There was also a noticeable bias towards late night eating, as many people are not hungry in the morning.
 An estimated 25% of calories are taken before noon, but 35% after 6pm.